What’s the Difference Between Bipolar and Borderline Personality Disorder?

 Characteristics of Bipolar Disorder

 Formerly known as manic depression, bipolar disorder is characterized by wide swings in mood and energy level.
-Periods of extreme high energy, euphoria and feelings of grandiosity are some of the symptoms of mania, while extreme sadness, low energy and hopelessness indicate the depressive cycle of this disorder.
+Periods of extremely high energy, euphoria, and feelings of grandiosity are some of the symptoms of mania, while extreme sadness, low energy, and hopelessness indicate the depressive cycle of this disorder.

 Call Us At: (866) 339-3544

 During a manic phase, the person may engage in risky and impulsive behavior.
 Thoughts become very fast paced and the need for sleep is greatly reduced.
 During the depressive phase, a person with bipolar disorder feels extremely tired, sad and hopeless.
 Many patients who have bipolar disorder are misdiagnosed with clinical depression.

 While borderline personality disorder resembles bipolar disorder when it comes to impulsive behavior and mood swings, BPD is different because it is characterized by patterns of unstable relationships.
 Those with borderline personality disorder are very sensitive and struggle with managing their emotions.
 Often they turn to ineffective coping mechanisms, such as self-harm.

 A person with BPD is often tortured by an intense fear of abandonment, leading to unstable relationships or staying in relationships that aren’t working.
 They experience intense emotional reactions to upsetting or disappointing life events.
 They are typically very self-critical and may engage in self-harming behavior.

 The key difference between bipolar disorder and borderline personality disorder is that bipolar disorder is a mood disorder while BPD is a personality disorder.
 Mood disorders are a category of disorders distinguished by serious changes in mood.
 Depression falls in this category along with bipolar disorder.